qq1147050160/vuex-iframe-share/README.md

 ## 🔔 Updated

+- fix：optimized refresh method execution does not pass notifications to iframe （v1.0.9）
 - fix：Cancel 100ms delay transmission optimization, because delay may cause data not to be updated in time （v1.0.8）
 - fix：`state.set('module/data', ...)`: Uncaught TypeError: Cannot read property 'module' of null（v1.0.7）
 - feat：working with `vuex-persistedstate`, new option `mutationMethodName`（v1.0.6）